pstambaugh14/DACE-Docker-All-Container-Execute/README.md

 - Test a whole plethora of commands to get the syntax correct (pipes, chain of different commands, etc.)
 - See which commands work and which will not.
 - Create another script to simply gather data/metrics of container(s) in environment.
+- Make a network diagnostic tool to be able to analyze networking issues from each container's node.
+This can help expedite the process of network troubleshooting and help with an early diagnosis for overall troubleshooting issues.

 -----------------------------------------------------------------------------------------------------------------------------